Akarsh1324/librarymanagementsystem/README.md

 ## Description

-A simple Spring Boot Application to manage books and authors in a library.This project includes RESTful endpoints to add, retrieve, update and delete books and authors.
+A Spring Boot Application to manage books and authors in a library.This project includes RESTful endpoints to add, retrieve, update and delete books and authors.

 ## Requirements